 Vajra attracts a specific kind of person: those who have seen enough of the old model to know it isn't working, and have enough vision, courage, and resources to help build what comes next.

-Whether you are an investor, a future resident, a hospitality partner, or a campus organizer — your next step is the same: a conversation.
+Whether you are an investor, a future resident, a hospitality partner, or a campus organiser — your next step is the same: a conversation.
 Tell us who you are and what you're seeking.

 Submitting this form initiates a conversation, not a commitment.
 All information shared is held in strict confidence.
 Project Vajra does not make public offerings.
 All investment and participation structures are subject to formal legal documentation.